zpatten/ztk/README.md

 - **ZTK::DSL**

   Create your own DSL in seconds by inheriting this DSL class.
 Featuring ActiveRecord style associations where DSL objects can `belong_to` or `has_many` other DSL objects.
 Read more at the [ZTK::DSL::Base](http://zpatten.github.io/ztk/ZTK/DSL/Base.html) documentation.

+- **ZTK::Locator**

+  Search for files or directories backwards up the present working directory tree.
+Read more at the [ZTK::Locator](http://zpatten.github.io/ztk/ZTK/Locator.html) documentation.

 - **ZTK::Logger**